sam-at-github/knn_cluster/docs/README.txt

+knn_cluster.php:
-knn_cluster.php: visualizing and getting basic stats on different type of KNN connected component based clustering.
+Visualizing and getting basic stats on different type of KNN connected component based clustering.
 Its *very* slow.
 The clustering alg needs to be rewritten and PHP arrays are slow which does not help.
 Not recommended for data sets over 10000pts.
 10000pts -> 30mins and graph build is O(n^2).
 Still, its useful for testing and visualizing small 2D and 3D data sets.
 Also its relatively easy to add new types of clusterings, and distanc metrics.

+Requirements:
+All visualization is done via gnuplot (>=4.4).
+Currently fails silently if gnuplot is not installed.
+Requires >= PHP 5.3 fails loudly if not.

 Typical invokations:
 	#Get minimal help